Sniky83/DnaToProtein/README.md

-# DNA to Protein
+# DNA To Protein

 Hi everyone, I coded from scratch a way to extract Proteins from SARS-CoV-2 complete Genome (the currently epidemic Coronavirus).
-I start with the DNA of the coronavirus and I transcript nucleotides to an RNA Messenger.
+- I start with the DNA of the coronavirus and I transcript nucleotides to an RNA Messenger.

-When I have the RNA Messenger I translate the RNA to a new form for the last part.
+- When I have the RNA Messenger I translate the RNA to a new form for the last part.

-For the last part I have the result of the translation of my RNA and I transfer it to an array of amino acids which are gonna be my final protein.
+- For the last part I have the result of the translation of my RNA and I transfer it to an array of amino acids which are gonna be my final protein.

 You could find on the tool the "Program.cs" file which contains all the code.